General terms and conditions

 Applicability of these general terms and conditions

-1. These terms and conditions apply, to the exclusion of any other general terms and conditions, to all quotations issued by MAES Notary, accepted assignments, any follow-up assignments whether or not related to the previous assignment, and all other activities of MAES Notary, as well as to all other legal relationships between MAES Notary and third parties.
+1. These terms and conditions apply, to the exclusion of any other general terms and conditions, to all quotations issued by MAES notary, accepted assignments, any follow-up assignments that may or may not be related to the previous assignment, and all other activities of MAES notary, as well as to all other legal relationships between MAES notary and third parties.

-2. These general terms and conditions are also stipulated for the benefit of third parties engaged in the execution of the assignment, including third parties with whom MAES Notaris has entered into a partnership, the foundation, as well as all candidate civil-law notaries and all other persons who work or have worked for or on behalf of MAES Notaris, including the shareholders and directors of MAES Notaris as well as the shareholders and directors of the holding companies of MAES Notaris, as well as their legal successors.
+2. These general terms and conditions have also been stipulated for the benefit of third parties who have been engaged in the execution of the assignment, including third parties with whom MAES notary has entered into a partnership, the foundation, as well as all candidate civil-law notaries and all other persons who are or have been working for or on behalf of MAES notary, including the shareholders and directors of MAES notary as well as the shareholders and directors of the holding companies of MAES notary, as well as their legal successors.

 Article 2

-1. The assignment is deemed to have been given exclusively to and accepted by or on behalf of MAES Notary, and the services are provided exclusively on behalf of MAES Notary.
-If it is the (tacit) intention, or the expectation is created, that an assignment will be carried out by one or more specific individuals, this in no way precludes or limits MAES Notary's right to engage other individuals in the execution of the assignment.
+1. The instruction is deemed to have been given to and accepted exclusively by or on behalf of MAES notary and the services are provided exclusively on behalf of MAES notary.
+If it is the (tacit) intention, or the expectation has been created, that an assignment will be carried out by one or more specific persons, this does not in any way exclude or limit the right of MAES notary to engage other persons in the execution of the assignment.

-3. The legal relationship between MAES Notary and the Client is a contract of assignment within the meaning of Article 7:400 et seq. of the Dutch Civil Code, whereby MAES Notary undertakes to provide certain services to the Client.
+3. The legal relationship between MAES notary and the Client is an engagement agreement within the meaning of Section 7:400 et seq. of the Dutch Civil Code, whereby MAES notary undertakes to provide certain services to the Client.

-4. The agreement is entered into for an indefinite period, unless the content, nature or scope of the agreement indicates otherwise.
+4. The engagement agreement is entered into for an indefinite period, unless the content, nature or purport of the assignment dictates otherwise.

-5. If an assignment is given by more than one (1) person, each of them is jointly and severally liable for the amounts owed to MAES notary under that assignment.
+5. If an instruction is given by more than one (1) person, each of them is jointly and severally liable for the amounts owed to MAES notary on account of that instruction.

-6. In the event of death of the Client, his rights and obligations shall pass to his legal successors under universal title.
+6. In the event of the death of the Client, his rights and obligations shall pass to his successors by universal title.

-7. An assignment is also deemed accepted if no confirmation of the assignment has been received from the Client, if the Contractor has confirmed the assignment to the Client, or if the Client receives a draft deed prepared on behalf of MAES civil-law notary or a personal recommendation issued.
-The assignment is carried out solely for the benefit of the Client.
+7. An assignment is also considered accepted if no assignment confirmation has been received from the Client, if the assignment has been confirmed by MAES notary to the Client, if the Client receives a draft deed made on behalf of MAES notary or a personal advice issued.
+The execution of the assignment provided takes place exclusively for the benefit of the Client.
 Third parties cannot derive any rights from the content of the work performed.

 Article 3